vincentcarbonaro/Vinstagram/README.md

 - Users can comment on posts

 ## Technical Details
- - File upload storage with Paperclip and Amazon AWS
+ - File Cropping with JCrop and Paperclip
- - Uses Jcrop to crop photos
+ - File storage with Amazon AWS
  - Uses Composite Views

 ## TODO